 The figure shown above represents machine language, assembly language, and high-level language is clear form.

 Represents a 12-bit machine language instruction.
-This instruction is divided into two parts: An operation code (or op code) and an operand.
+This instruction is divided into An operation code (or op code) and an operand.

 Op code is 001, Operand is 010001110.

 Along with remembering the dozens of code numbers for the operations, the programmer also has to keep track of the addresses for all the data items.
 Hence, Machine language is considered challenging and error-prone.

 Head to Head Comparison between Assembly Language and Machine Language (Infographics)

 Below is the top 7 difference between Assembly Language vs Machine Language.

 Key differences between Assembly Language and Machine Language

 Let us discuss some of the major differences between Assembly Language vs Machine Language :